-The force that is required to expel the injectable filler from the syringe is an important parameter that must be considered in the device to ensure it is strong enough to expel the filler.
-To determine the force we used a simple gravity test in which varying weights were placed on a syringe filled with expired collagen from INAMED.
-We determined the minimum weight to expel the collagen was 427.034 grams giving a force of 4.1892N.
-After extensive research, there were few explicit viscosities to be found.
-The viscosity of human fat was found to be 3 Pa\s [5], but the variability in the diameter of the fat particles may still cause the force required to be increased.
-Because collagen is more viscous than fat [5] and Sculptra®, this can be used to determine the minimum force required to expel a viscous material through the syringe.
+The force that is required to expel the injectable filler from the syringe is an important parameter that must be considered in the design of the device to ensure it is strong enough to expel the filler.
+To determine the force needed, we used a simple gravity test in which varying weights were placed on a syringe filled with expired collagen from INAMED.
+We determined that the minimum weight to expel the collagen was 427 grams giving a force of 4.19N.
+After extensive research, we found few explicit viscosities.
+The viscosity of human fat was found to be 3 Pa•s [5], but the variability in the diameter of the fat particles may still cause the force required to increase.
+Because collagen is more viscous than fat [5] and Sculptra®, this can be used to establish the minimum force required to expel a viscous material through the syringe.